dathanb/games/README.md

 I implemented shallow copy for `SortingGame#apply`, and while I haven't tried to do any robust profiling, one example ran in 1m46s using deep copy and 1m06s using shallow copy, which is really nice.
 So I think that's a winner.

+## 2020-04-18

+I added a TODO to cache bucket instances so we have a single copy of each bucket that we've calculated.
+In theory it makes sense, but I'm not sure it really does, because the premise was to reduce allocations and array copies to speed up execution and reduce memory pressure.
+However, in the current form we'd have to construct the Bucket first in order to find it in the cache.
+That doesn't really reduce allocations much.

+So instead of doing that, I'm going to make the change where we switch to an integer representation of Bucket first.
+In order to make it easier, I'm going to settle on the maximum game size -- 16 colors (can be represented in 4 bits) and buckets with capacity=16 (16 spaces * 4 bits = 64 bits, which will fill a java long).